Game Theory in Cosmology: Law of Universal Arbitrage Equilibrium

 Crucially, equating the bias fluid and horizon-thermodynamic constructions of teleodynamic cosmology demonstrates, in a mathematically explicit way, that global teleodynamic memory corresponds to the negative-pressure component usually identified as dark energy, while local teleodynamic memory produces clustering and behaves as dark matter.
 The teleodynamic pressure

 depends exclusively on horizon-level quantities such as $C_{\rm TD}$, $\sigma_{\rm TD}$, $H$, and $\dot H$ and none of the spatially varying components of the teleodynamic memory field enter this expression, indicating that cosmic acceleration arises only from the homogeneous part of the memory sector.
-Global memory, therefore, generates dark energy behavior while local memory enters through spatial gradients such as $-\alpha\nabla\varphi$ and drives clustering, thereby reproducing dark matter like dynamics.\\
+Global memory, therefore, generates dark energy behavior, while local memory enters through spatial gradients, such as $-\alpha\nabla\varphi$, and drives clustering, thereby reproducing dark matter-like dynamics.\\

 The form of the pressure above also shows that because $\sigma_{\rm TD}\ge 0$ and $\dot H<0$ in an expanding Universe, the negative pressure driving acceleration emerges if and only if the accessible microstates at the horizon increase.
-Teleodynamics, therefore, provides a thermodynamic demonstration and a law. \\

-The Law of Universal Arbitrage Equilibrium: \textit{The late-time acceleration follows from the teleodynamic tendency of the Universe to evolve toward a state where the expansion no longer produces significant changes in the horizon-accessible microstate count.
+This leads us to the Law of Universal Arbitrage Equilibrium: \textit{The late-time acceleration follows from the teleodynamic tendency of the Universe to evolve toward a state where the expansion no longer produces significant changes in the horizon-accessible microstate count.
 As the growth of these microstates stabilizes, the dynamics naturally approach an asymptotic accelerated phase, and dark energy is the macroscopic signature of this stabilization process.}